 - RSA approval process to amend the AIVRS project federal budgets.
 Toolkit-Federal

 - Fifth, Design Section

-When reviewing the Design Section of the grant proposal the goal is to become familiar with AIVRS project plans to collaborate with appropriate existing service providers or agencies to better serve all eligible consumers as they strive to become gainfully employed.
+When reviewing the Design Section of the grant proposal the goal is to become familiar with AIVRS project plans to collaborate with appropriate existing service providers or agencies to better serve all eligible consumers as they strive to obtain competitive integrated employment.
 To learn more about who the project partners and stakeholders are, review the support/commitment letters in the appendices of the grant.
 If the AIVRS project is designed as a “consortia” to serve more than one tribe, letters from individual participating tribes will designate one tribal governing body to apply for the grant and serve as the central administrative office, including plans to support the AIVRS project with available resources for greater impact on tribal members with disabilities to prepare for and achieve suitable employment.

 If you plan to establish and use an advisory committee, identify individuals who possess the commitment, time and expertise to serve in an advising capacity.
 The objective of an advisory committee is to develop plans for the continual growth of the AIVRS project, as well as providing feedback for the improvement and expansion of VR services.
 The following is a list of projects and agencies to consider for AIVRS project partnerships/stakeholders.
 Toolkit-Federal

 - CANAR, Inc.